Minor in World Literature

-- Any 300- or 400-level literature course outside of the student's major; or FL/ENG 539 with permission of instructor.
+- Any 300- or 400-level literature course outside of your major

 To declare a minor, students should complete and submit the Declare a Minor form to Registration and Records.
 Consult with the Minor Coordinator (below) for approval prior to submitting the form to Registration and Records.